-With either mode the built in pacer and timer activates giving a slight pause in the brush head motion at 30 second intervals which changes the sound emitted from the brush, signaling to you to change quadrant of the mouth when cleaning.
+With either mode the built-in pacer and timer activates giving a slight pause in the brush head motion at 30 second intervals which changes the sound emitted from the brush, signalling to you to change quadrant of the mouth when cleaning.

 When the 2 minutes or 2 minutes and 30 seconds in the case of the White mode is complete, the brush automatically powers off, signalling the end of the clean.

 If you want to continue, just press the power button again.